andcut/snakecult-site/content/de/vom/llms-as-antichrist.md

 ---
 about:
-- vectores-de-la-mente
+- vectors-of-mind
-- archivo-del-blog
+- blog-archive
 author: Andrew Cutler
 date: '2025-07-04'
-description: Cristo es descrito como el “Verbo hecho carne”, un avatar del Logos—la racionalidad divina y el principio organizador del cual emana toda existencia.
-Cuando Juan improvisa sobre el Génesis, proclamando, “En el principio...
+description: Christ is described as the “Word made flesh,” an avatar of Logos—the divine rationality and organizing principle from which all existence emanates.
+When John riffs on Genesis, proclaiming, “In the beg...
 draft: false
 keywords:
-- vectores-de-la-mente
+- vectors-of-mind
 - llms
-- anticristo
+- antichrist
-lang: es
+lang: de
 lastmod: '2025-07-13'
 license: https://creativecommons.org/licenses/by-sa/4.0/
 original_id: '163205757'